MicrosoftDocs/learn/learn-pr/azure/build-node-cosmos-app-vscode/includes/1-introduction.md

 ## What will you be doing?

-You'll use Visual Studio Code and the Azure extension for Cosmos DB to create your database and add then delete some dummy data.
-Then you'll create the Node.js application and the learn how to programmatically accomplish those tasks.
+You'll use Visual Studio Code and the Azure Databases extension to create your account, database and container then add some dummy data to learn how to use the Databases extension.
+Then you'll create the Node.js application and learn how to programmatically insert, find, and update your data.

 These steps include:

-* Create Cosmos DB Core (SQL) resource.
+* Create Cosmos DB Core (SQL) account.
 * Manually add, update, and delete documents from Azure explorer in Visual Studio Code.
-* Use JavaScript to automate data tasks with the @azure/cosmos npm package.
+* Use JavaScript to automate add, update, and query operations with the @azure/cosmos npm package.

 ## What is the main goal?

-The main goal is to teach you how to interact with your Cosmos DB Core (SQL) container programmatically with the JavaScript SDK.
-The programmatic tasks are intermediary.
+The main goal is to teach you how to interact with your Cosmos DB Core (SQL) container programmatically with the JavaScript SDK from Visual Studio Code.

-If you start the module and feel you aren't ready for these tasks, complete to the Cosmos DB Core (SQL) quickstart then return to this module.
+If you start the module and feel you aren't ready for these tasks, complete the Cosmos DB Core (SQL) quickstart then return to this module.

 ## Prerequisites